JonathanMEdwards/subtext10/doc/language.md

 It is common to need to find and operate on patterns in text.
 The traditional solutions involve specialized languages with radically different syntax and semantics, such as _regular expressions_ or _parser generators_.
 Subtext provides these capabilities without the need to learn a specialized sub-language.

-A _selection_ is a series that has been divided into three parts, called _before_, _selected_, and _after_.
+A _selection_ is an array that has been divided into three parts, called _before_, _selected_, and _after_.
 Any of these parts can be empty.
-We can think of a selection as a series plus two indices `begin` and `end` where `1 ≤ begin ≤ end ≤ length + 1`.
-A selection is created from a series with
+We can think of a selection as an array plus two indices `begin` and `end` where `1 ≤ begin ≤ end ≤ length + 1`.
+A selection is created from an array with
 ```
-series selection(.begin := i, .end := j)
+array selection(.begin := i, .end := j)
 ```
 where the begin and end indexes default to 1.

-Two selections are equal if they are equal as series and have equal begin and end indexes.
-A selection is equal to a series if its begin and end indexes are both 1 and the after part is equal to the series.
+Two selections are equal if they are equal as arrays and have equal begin and end indexes.
+A selection is equal to an array if its begin and end indexes are both 1 and the after part is equal to the array.
 The UI displays a text selection with the selected part highlighted as in a text region selection.
 If the selection is empty, the UI displays it as a text cursor between two characters, or at the beginning or end.
 When a text selection is edited, changes to the cursor/selection state in the UI are saved.

-Selections are useful when attempting to recognize various patterns in text (or any kind of series, but we focus on text in the following discussion).
+Selections are useful when attempting to recognize various patterns in text (or any kind of array, but we focus on text in the following discussion).
 This process is called _matching_.
 The most basic matching function is `match?`, which will check that the front of the input text equals the second input text, rejecting otherwise.
 So:
 ```
 'foobar' match? 'foo'
 not{'foobar' match? 'bar'}